Mass23/Master/README.md

 # Master - Balancing selection on a supergene controlling social organisation in the ant Formica selysi
 #### Massimo Bourquin
 ## Summary
 This pipeline processes whole-genome re-sequencing data to find signs of balancing selection in a socially polymorphic ant.
-The alpine silver ant (Formica selysi) can be monogynous (M) as well as (P) polygynous and this trait is genetically based on a social chromosome.
+The alpine silver ant (Formica selysi) can be monogynous (Sm allele) as well as polygynous (Sp allele) and this trait is genetically based on a supergene.

-To find the traces of balancing selection, the following steps will be performed:
+To find the signs of balancing selection, the following steps will be performed:

-1. Pre-processing of the reads to have a good quality alignment of M and P individuals reads to their resepctive reference genome
+1. Pre-processing of the reads to have a good quality alignment of Sm/Sm and Sp/Sp individuals reads to the reference genome

+2. Tajima's D analysis

-2. Whole-genome McDonald-Kreitman test to find genes under positive selection in both M and P lineages and the ones under balancing selection.
+3. Whole-genome McDonald-Kreitman test to find genes under positive selection in both Sm and Sp

 ______________________________________________________________________________________________________________________________
 ## 1. Pre-processing